KavindiIA/BookShop_Management_System/README.md

-# Attlattic Book Shop Management System
+# Book Shop Management System

 ## Overview
-The Attlattic Book Shop Management System is a comprehensive application developed using C# and the .NET Framework.
+The Book Shop Management System is a comprehensive application developed using C# and the .NET Framework.
 This system is designed to manage book inventory, customer data, and sales transactions, providing both users and administrators with a seamless experience.

 ## Features
 - **User Dashboard**: An intuitive interface for customers to view and manage their book purchases.